Inspiration Lab Artist-in-Residence Program

 In addition to dedicated studio space, artists will have the potential to utilize advanced workshops and labs across UArts’ campus, including fabrication studios, the cutting-edge Albert M. Greenfield Makerspace and Laurie Wagman Recording Studios, and the Center for Immersive Media, which houses one of the largest motion-capture stages on the East Coast.
 Access to these spaces will be subject to availability and the scope of each project.

 Through these residencies, a wide range of creative disciplines will intersect and cross-pollinate, reflecting UArts’ commitment to interdisciplinary arts education.
 Artists ages 21 and older with proven histories of creative practice from disciplines such as visual arts, new media, performance, design, film, moving images, writing, choreography and music composition are encouraged to apply.
-The open call for the inaugural residencies will end on Sunday, May 23, 2022.
+Monthly stipends of $800 may be awarded.